gabyx/Githooks/README.md

 Hooks can also be specified by a run configuration in a corresponding YAML file, see [#hook-runner](Hook Run Configuration).

-Hooks related to `commit` events (where it makes sense, not `post-commit`) will also have a `${STAGED_FILES}` environment variable set that is the list of staged and changed files according to `git diff --cached --diff-filter=ACMR --name-only`.
+Hooks related to `commit` events (where it makes sense, not `post-commit`) will also have a `${STAGED_FILES}` environment variable setthat is the list of staged and changed files according to `git diff --cached --diff-filter=ACMR --name-only`.
 File paths are separated by a newline `\n`.
 If you want to iterate in a shell script over them, and expect spaces in paths, you might want to set the `IFS` like this:

 ```shell
 IFS="